sirdog3355/EnduraBot/zensical/docs/hosting-yourself.md

 !!! warning
     Per the MIT license it is *your* responsibility to ensure that your use of the IsThereAnyDeal API is in-line with their [API terms of service](https://docs.isthereanydeal.com/#section/Terms-of-Service).

-In order to access the IsThereAnyDeal API an API token needs to be obtained.
+In order to access the IsThereAnyDeal API an access token needs to be obtained.
 This is quite simple.

 1. Navigate to [https://isthereanydeal.com/apps/](https://isthereanydeal.com/apps/).
 2. Click `Sign in to register an app`.